 - ROASTED PEANUTS: I love to use roasted and salted Spanish peanuts!
 Cashews can be used as an alternative.

 This is where the Thai flavors really take over.
-It’s an authentic Thai vinaigrette type dressing, featuring a mix of sour, salty, sweet, and spicy flavors.
-There isn’t a whole lot of it ~ you don’t want to drench your slaw.
-It’s also a healthy skinny dressing, with only one tablespoon of oil for the whole platter.
-That sets it apart from Western mayo laden slaws, or even other Thai salads dressed with a creamy peanut dressing.
+It’s a Thai vinaigrette style dressing, featuring a mix of sour, salty, sweet, and spicy flavors.
+This sets it apart from Western mayo laden slaws, or even other Thai salads dressed with a creamy peanut dressing.

 - FISH SAUCE